Will-B615/MySQL-HoneyPot/README.md

 ## Example Attack Narrative Template

-Use this structure when writing up observed activity.
-Replace bracketed values with evidence from your own environment.

 > On `[date/time UTC]`, the honeypot was exposed to the internet.
 At `[date/time UTC]`, `DeviceLogonEvents` recorded a successful `[logon type]` logon to `[device]` using `[account]` from `[source IP]`.
 Following the logon, `DeviceProcessEvents` showed `[process/command]`, consistent with `[discovery/execution behavior]`.
 At `[date/time UTC]`, `MySQLAudit_CL` recorded `[username]` connecting from `[source IP]` and executing `[query or query type]` against the `lnp_corp` database.
 Network telemetry showed `[allowed/denied]` outbound traffic to `[destination:port]`.
 The sequence is consistent with `[assessment]`; however, the conclusion is limited by `[telemetry gap or uncertainty]`.